-The Harrod-Domar model was the first contemporary macroeconomic model that explicitly provided a theory for economic growth.
+The Harrod-Domar model was the first macroeconomic model that explicitly provided a theory for economic growth.
 It focused on defining the investment and saving growth rates capable of maintaining a growing economy in equilibrium - analysing the determinants of the divergence between supply and demand.
 This canonical model, however, could not offer an explicit adjustment mechanism for this divergence.
-The first Harrod problem (Harrod, 1939) resulted in the emergence of distinct traditions trying to propose answers to this question (Blecker and Setterfield, 2019).
+The problem of Harrodian instability resulted in the emergence of distinct traditions trying to answer this question (demand-oriented models developed by Keynesian economist, as well as on the supply-oriented models developed by neoclassical economists).

-In neoclassical and endogenous growth models, countries' long term growth were explained by the supply factors (rate of growth of population and labour productivity), as demand automatically adjusts to supply via Say's law.
+In the neoclassical models, countries' long term growth were explained by the supply factors (rate of growth of population and labour productivity), as demand automatically adjusts to supply via Say's law.
 Post-Keynesian growth models (Blecker & Setterfield, 2019; Harcourt & Kriesler, 2013), on the other hand, relying on the effective demand theory, have stressed the central role of demand on explaining the differences between countries' growth rates.
 According to Kaldor (1966), although some changes in demand have their origin on changes in supply, the prominence is on the demand side, and it is mainly supply that adjusts to demand.
-Countries' growth rates are then primarily governed by the growth of effective demand, and not by resource constraints.
+Countries' growth rates are then primarily governed by the growth of effective demand, and not resource constraints.

+The literature is imbued with many controversies regarding the adjustments between supply and demand.
+From a production perspective, a faster growth rate of demand increases productivity (via Verdoorn's law), which increases the natural rate of growth at a specific rate.
 From the Post-Keynesian perspective, growth is constrained by demand, and its growth rate may be different from the natural rate.
 In the long-run, however, those growth rates need to converge in order to avoid an ever-growing excess of capacity.
-Three-quarters of century since Harrod first published his paper on the dynamics of supply and demand, there is still no consensus on the central drivers of economic growth (Fazzari et al., 2020).
+Three-quarters of century since Harrod first published his paper on the dynamics of supply and demand, there is still no consensus on the central drivers of economic growth.

 The aim of this paper is to analyse this dynamic adjustment of supply and demand based on Kaldorian supply and demand models, using the recent literature published on this topic (Blecker, 2013; McCombie, 2011; Palley, 2003; Setterfield, 2006, 2011, 2013).
-By assuming a monopolistic economy, where firms invest to maintain a constant level of capital utilization, capital constraints do not emerge.
+Our aim is to discuss the adjustment process between supply and demand growth rates, presenting the necessary conditions for this adjustment, considering stable employment and capacity utilization.
+Our main conclusion is that, for a monopolistic economy, where firms invest to maintain a constant level of capital utilization, capital constraints is not a problem, and thus the degree of capacity utilization does not change in the long run.
 However, depending on specific conditions, an economy may face labour constraints, and thus we need an adjustment mechanism in the labour market.
+The Palley-Setterfield approach brings a possible solution to this problem.
+We argue, however, that this mechanism depends on some considerations about labour supply, starting from the critique by McCombie (2011).

 The contribution of this paper is twofold: first, to organize the recent literature on the adjustments between supply and demand Kaldordian models in a unified framework.
 We explicitly model the behaviour of labour supply and labour demand in the adjustment, as the determinants of a stable employment dynamics.
-Second, we propose the introduction of a simple general theoretical model, that does not only deal with the different streams of the debate (Palley-Setterfield and McCombie), but also represents possible intermediate adjustments.
+Second, we propose the introduction of a simple general model, that not only deals with the different streams of the debate (Palley-Setterfield and McCombie), but also represent a possible intermediate adjustment, defining different possible adjustments, and steady stave values, for supply and demand.